w3c/wai-curricula/content/content-author/clear-content.md

 {% include excol.html type="middle" %}

-Titles and link text are essential for some people with disabilities to understand the page purpose and where links go to.
+Titles and link text are essential for some people with disabilities to understand the page purpose and to know where links go to.
 Emphasize that it is best practice to put information that is specific to the page first in titles and link text to favor efficiency.

 #### Learning Outcomes for Topic